Postdoctoral Fellow - Redox Biology

 - Rodney L. Levine, MD, PhD, Principal Investigator

-Several postdoctoral fellowships are available to study the biochemistry and molecular biology of redox modifications of proteins in order to understand their roles in cellular biology and in disease.
+A postdoctoral fellowships is available to study the biochemistry and molecular biology of redox modifications of proteins in order to understand their roles in cellular biology and in disease.
 Our research currently focuses on the oxidation and reduction of methionine in proteins, with an emphasis on the methionine sulfoxide reductases.
 Please see our website for more information and references:

-The fellowships are fully funded and you may start anytime from now through 2019.
+The fellowship is fully funded and you may start anytime from now through the end of 2019.
 Candidates should have either an M.D. degree with research experience or a Ph.D. in a relevant field and a history of productivity as evidenced by prior publications.
 Your training must have been completed within the past five years.
 Salary is commensurate with your research experience.
 If you have just received your doctoral degree, it is currently $54,100 per year.

 NIH is known for its stimulating and interactive research environment.
 If you are interested in pursuing your research here, please email your curriculum vitae and names and email addresses of three references to: